epage56/Double-Inverted-Pendulum-Cart-Control/README.md

 ```

 1. **System Modeling**: Derivation of the dynamic equations of motion
-2. **Swing-Up Optimization**: Using Gekko to solve the nonlinear programming problem
+2. **Swing-Up Optimization**: Using Gekko to solve the nonlinear programming problem of optimal swing up
-3. **LQR Controller**: Implementation of a Linear Quadratic Regulator for stabilization
+3. **LQR Controller**: Implementation of a Linear Quadratic Regulator for inverted balencing
 4. **Simulation Environment**: Visualization and analysis tools

-## 🔧 Technical Approach
+## Technical Approach

 ### Dynamics Formulation